-is a corp oration organized and existing (Corporate name used as Bidder name) under the laws of the state of with its s principal place of business at: (Street Address) (City) , been granted a certificate of authority to do ration Law, approved May 5, 1933, P.L.
-364 I, Corporation named a Bidder herein; tha (check one) this Bid on behalf of the Corporation w as then(President/V.P.) of said Corporation that I know his signature and his signature behalf of said Corporation by authority Bid was duly signed, sealed and attested in (CORPORATE SEAL) (Signature and l Date)
+is a corporat ion organized and existing (Corporate name used as Bidder name) • under the laws of the state of with its pr incipal place of business at: (Street Address) (City) (State) and, if a non-Pennsylvania corporation [] has [business in Pennsylvania as required by the Pennsylvania as amended, 15 P.S. sec.2005 et seq.
+I,, certi Corporation named a Bidder herein; that (chec ck one) this Bid on behalf of the Corporation was then(I President/V.P.) of said Corporation that I know his signature and his signature thereto is behalf of said Corporation by authority of its gover l was duly signed, sealed and attested in (CORPORATE SEAL) (Signature and Date)

-\\ If the bidder is a corporation, the Bid and the Contract must be executed in the Corporation's correct corporate name by its President or Vice President and its Secretary or Assistant Secretary or Assistant Treasurer, and the above Certificate must be executed by the Secretary or Assistant Secretary
+^{} If the bidder is a corporation, the Bid and the Contract must be executed in the Corporation's correct corporate name by its President or Vice President and its Secretary or Assistant Secretary or Assistant Treasurer, and the above Certificate must be executed by the Secretary or Assistant Secretary